Dispute process Hearings Violations and tickets

 A ticket can be dismissed if it is illegible.
 The legibility of a ticket is determined by the administrative law judge.

 A ticket is defective if certain required elements are missing, illegible, or incorrectly described.
 Defective tickets may be dismissed.
-Visit our Required Elements in a Ticket page for more specific information.
+Visit our required elements in a ticket page for more specific information.

 A camera violation will go into judgment if you do not pay or dispute it within approximately 75 days.
 A parking violation will go into judgment if you do not pay or dispute it within approximately 100 days.
 This means the City takes the legal step of entering a default judgment against you for the entire amount, plus penalties and interest.
 The City can also send your debt to a collection agency or seize your assets.
 If your ticket is in judgment, the total amount you owe will include the fine plus any accrued penalties and interest.
-If you have more than $350 of tickets in judgment, your vehicle could be booted and towed.
+If you have $350 or more of tickets in judgment, your vehicle could be booted and towed.
 You will receive warning notices before your vehicle is booted or towed.

 You can request a hearing for a ticket in judgment only if it is less than one year from the date the ticket went into judgment.
 To request a hearing, the registered owner or an eligible representative must first submit a Parking/Camera Violations Request for Hearing After Judgment form, available on our Vehicle-Related Forms page.
 You must prove that you have a valid defense and give a valid reason for not responding before the ticket went into judgment.